Ashenafi-pixel/gamecrafter-backoffice-backend/README.md

-# EgyptKingCrash
+# TucanBIT Online Casino

-A dynamic platform for the Egyptian Kings Crash game, offering robust user registration, authentication, and operational group management.
+A dynamic platform for TucanBIT online casino, offering robust user registration, authentication, and operational group management.

+**This is API documentation for TucanBIT online casino**

 ---